GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 ## Verify your data was inserted

-Run the following command to see the data for the first five rows (sorted lexicographically by rowkey) of your Cloud Bigtable table and verify that the output matches the data in the CSV file:
+Run the following command to see the data for the first five rows (sorted lexicographically by row key) of your Cloud Bigtable table and verify that the output matches the data in the CSV file:

     cbt read my-table count=5